 To open a bank account in the Netherlands, expats will need to provide documents such as their passport, proof of address and their BSN number.

-A BSN number (Burger Service Nummer) is a Dutch social security and tax number, and it's needed to get a job or open an account.
+A BSN number is a Dutch social security and tax number, and it's needed to get a job or open an account.
 Expats must get a BSN number from their local tax office soon after they arrive in the Netherlands.

 Credit cards are accepted across the Netherlands, but the Dutch usually only use them for large purchases.
-Most cards have a smart chip and a loading system which allows the user to load a specific amount onto the card to be used as cash.
-This can be useful, but if the card is stolen, it can be spent by anyone.
-There may be some trouble finding a pay-point in some places, so carrying some cash is always advisable.
+There may be some trouble finding a pay point in some places, so carrying some cash is always advisable.

-ATMs, known as geldautomaats in the Netherlands, are widely available and can be found outside most banks, and at airports and train stations.
+ATMs are widely available and can be found outside most banks, as well as at airports and train stations.
 Cash withdrawals are usually free for local account holders.
 Dutch bank cards can be used in other banks’ machines, although withdrawal limits usually apply.

 Taxes in the Netherlands

-Personal income tax in the Netherlands ranges from 8.35 to 52 percent.
-In addition, all residents have to pay social security and income-related healthcare insurance contributions.
+Personal income tax rates fall into three levels or 'boxes': work- and home-ownership-related income, interest, and savings and investment.
+Tax on income related to work and home ownership ranges from 9.7 percent to 49.5 percent.
+In addition, all residents must pay social security and income-related healthcare insurance contributions.

-Expats bringing specific and scarce skills to the Netherlands can apply for the “30 percent ruling”, which renders the first 30 percent of their salary tax-free.
-An application has to be made, and qualification is skill-dependent.
+Expats bringing specific and scarce skills to the Netherlands can apply for the '30 percent ruling'.
+Employees who are granted this receive a tax-free reimbursement worth 30 percent of their salary over a five-year period.
+An application must be made and is accepted based on skill.
 The 30 percent ruling can make moving to the Netherlands a financially attractive proposition.